 Now that you’ve had a sense of what can impact a site’s conversion rate… let’s take a look at some average conversion rates.

-On a website that’s purely informational, with lots of traffic from the search engines on broad topics, you might expect to get 1-2% conversion rates to joining an email list.
+On a website that’s purely informational, with lots of traffic from the search engines on broad topics, you might expect to get 1-2% conversion rates to growing an email list.
 This is common for most blogs.

 On a pure landing page like the 30 Day List Building Challenge opt-in page, we’ve seen it start off at 70% when we were sending our existing audience to sign up… Down to 45% when people are sharing the challenge on social media.
 And finally, when running ads the average conversion rate drops down to 30-40%.